howdoicomputer/tf-polarstomps-gcp-environment/README.md

   #
   # Or, really, the subnet name that you want the GKE worker nodes to be
   # created in needs to match the private subnet name.
 The worker pools
   # have to live somewhere and you get to choose where.
+You caregiver you.
   #
   gke_node_subnet_name = "private"